nailsnails/NeeleSahlchen/README.md

-- 👋 Hi, I’m @NeeleSahlchen
+- 👋 Hi, I’m @Neele
-- 👀 I’m interested in @SophieSahlchen
+- 👀 I’m interested in stuff
 - 🌱 I’m currently learning for life
 - 💞️ I’m looking to collaborate on a super cool project in my SE lecture
 - 📫 How to reach me...
 You can't.